Movie monsters throughout history

 The Female, 'Under the Skin' (2013)

-Scarlett Johansson plays a humanoid alien who lures men to her expansive lair, a shiny black void where they’re submerged in a viscous liquid just before expected sex that never comes to fruition.
+Scarlett Johansson plays a humanoid alien who lures men to her expansive lair, a shiny black void where they’re submerged in a viscous liquid just before expected sexual relations that never come to fruition.
 The lovely alien drives around Glasgow, Scotland, in a van, hunting men as prey, as she explores the human body and its condition.
 However, this monster is not invincible, and when a man attacks her, a mask—her skin cover—falls away to reveal more of the dark void beneath.

 The Aliens, 'Arrival' (2014)